aramirezarg/yii2-select/README.md

      'searchColumns' => 'code,name,...',
      'columnDescription' => 'description'
 ])?>
-searchColumns: one or more fiel, separed by ',';
+//searchColumns: one or more fiel, separed by ',';
-columnDescription: This can will be field in the table or function in model.
+//columnDescription: This can will be field in the table or function in model.
 ```

 Configure multiples select with parent select